cleberzavadniak/medius/README.md

 ## Listings

-*Medium* API is not very rich in terms of listing things, so I found most of the GETs on the endpoints will return `404 Not Found` errors, even when you are sure there is something that should be listed.
-It's not Medius Client fault (I believe).
+*Medium* API is not very rich in terms of listing things, so I found that most of the GETs on the endpoints will return `404 Not Found` errors, even when you are sure there is something that should be listed.
+It's not Medius Client fault.

-## A message for Medium

-I like Medium very much and I'm sad both the API and the Python SDK are "less than optimal" the way they are.
-If you ever want to work into a `/v2/`, let me know.
-I would be very glad to help. ;-)

-## Requirements

- * `requests` module;